nickforddev/vuebersicht/README.md

 ## Limitations

 This is still just experimental.
 Because of the nature of nature of the current build tooling, I haven't yet found a way to enable some important features of the original [Uebersicht](https://github.com/felixhageloh/uebersicht) application, hot-reloading in production builds, for instance.
 For now, it is recommended to run this experimental application in development mode.

+I have yet to really test for OS support (other than MacOS), though I hear that it does work in Ubuntu at least.
+If you have time to test in your environment please open an issue if it does not run, and I'll look into supporting it.

 ## Project setup